Are you planning a camping trip to Lofoten and wondering what the rules for wild camping in Lofoten are?

 Lofoten’s sandy north-facing beaches like Kvalvika or Bunes are some of Norway’s most beautiful and unspoiled places.
 This makes them a popular camping destination for nature lovers and photographers.

-Even though all three beaches mentioned above lie in the Lofotodden National Park, camping is allowed there as long as campers stick to the guidelines of the “freedom to roam” and “leave no trace” principles.
+Even though the two beaches mentioned above lie in the Lofotodden National Park, camping is allowed there as long as campers stick to the guidelines of the “freedom to roam” and “leave no trace” principles.

 Kvalvika is a beautiful sandy beach located near the village of Fredvang, which has recently gained popularity among tourists.
 It is often mentioned as one of the best hikes in Lofoten.
 Therefore, it can not come as a surprise that it can get crowded there during the peak season.